ReginaNuzzo/academia-hugo-website/content/home/projects.md

 active = true  # Activate this widget? true/false
 weight = 65  # Order that this section will appear.

-title = "Projects"
+title = "Other Recent Projects"
-subtitle = "ALL THINGS ARE DIFFICULT BEFORE THEY ARE EASY"
+# subtitle = "ALL THINGS ARE DIFFICULT BEFORE THEY ARE EASY"

 [content]
   # Page type to display.
 E.g. project.